tsprasath/estate/README.md

 **Latin:** Status **Old French:** estat **English:** Esate

-> a piece of landed property or status of an owner, considered with respect to property, especially one of large extent with an elaborate house on it
+> a piece of landed property or status of an owner, with respect to property, especially one of large extent with an elaborate house on it

 Estate is essentially at Terraform UI/UX experiance that makes Terraform easier for everyone to use.